 You love your customers.
 They enable your business to, well, be.
 You want to retain them and worry about which ones might be looking slyly around over their shoulder, wondering if they could have it better with one of your competitors.

 Understanding which of your customers is most likely to churn can be an anxious business for a SaaS company.
 Churn can appear to happen suddenly owing to any number of potential factors, and customers who do churn are unlikely to write you a “Dear John” letter explaining why it wasn’t you; it was them.

 There’s a wealth of data on breaking down the likelihood of churn per customer—maybe too much data.
-When it comes to measuring retention rate alone, there are dozens of different metrics that startups use.
+When it comes to measuring customer retention rate alone, there are dozens of different metrics that startups use.
 What’s more, a simple consultation with Google might suggest to you that the only way to really predict your company’s churn is to build a tailored end-to-end solution of your own.

 Nevertheless, there are ways to get a handle on churn prediction, to make the data work for you without having to be an elite-level coder.
 Making the data work and predicting churn successfully can be the difference between keeping profitable customers and losing them.

 What is churn prediction?